 Yes.
 ED 144 does not address the treatment of time of use i.e. whether time is a restriction or condition.
-NSW Treasury believes that there are circumstances where 'time' gives rise to a liability.
-However, application of ED 144 may result in the recognition of a contribution subject to a time 'restriction' (rather than a 'condition') as income, when it is more appropriate for a liability to be recognised.
+There are circumstances where "time" gives rise to a liability.
+ED 144 may result in the recognition of a contribution subject to a time "restriction" (rather than a "condition") as income, when it is more appropriate for a liability to be recognised.

-Time is indirectly referred to in ED 144 in the discussion regarding involuntary transfers.
-The draft Guidance concludes that where such transfers are received prior to the taxable event to which they relate, then they must be treated as a prepayment consistent with AASB 118.
-Treasury agrees that the receipt of an involuntary transfer in advance of the year to which it is to be used or to which it pertains should be recognised as a liability.
+ED 144 indirectly refers to time in the discussion regarding involuntary transfers.
+Where such transfers are received prior to the taxable event to which they relate, then they must be treated as a prepayment consistent with AASB 118.
+HoTARAC agrees that the receipt of an involuntary transfer in advance of the year to which it is to be used should be recognised as a liability.
 This is irrespective of whether or not the entity can be required to refund the amount.
-However, as discussed in the response to para (e) below, Treasury disagrees that this satisfies the definition of a reciprocal transfer that falls within AASB 118.
+However, as discussed in the response to para (e) below, this does not satisfy the definition of a reciprocal transfer (AASB 118).

-Treasury is of the view that there should be a separate discussion regarding 'time of use' within AASB 1004 and that time may give rise to a liability.
-Any Guidance that does not discuss this issue may increase, rather than decrease, confusion and uncertainty.
+There should be a separate discussion of "time of use" within AASB 1004 including that time may give rise to a liability.
+Omission of this issue will increase confusion and uncertainty.